What fast food restaurants will be open for Thanksgiving 2023?

 (NEXSTAR) – Are you traveling this Thanksgiving?
-Or maybe someone burned the turkey (or forgot to take it out in time to thaw).
+Maybe someone burned the turkey (or forgot to take it out in time to thaw)?

 Either way, if you’re looking for a restaurant serving food during the holiday, you’re in luck.